Search

 Slack Creates Workplace Efficiencies

-An average employee sends 97 emails per day and receives 43, and probably has hundreds of unread emails.
+An average employee sends 97 emails per day, receives 43, and probably has hundreds of unread emails.
 But one study found that Slack reduces internal email by 48.2% on average and can reduce meetings by 25%, given its ability to enable fluid discussion and real-time decision making on the platform.
 Wouldn’t you like more of that in your life?
 Yes, please!

 Direct conversations, group messages, phone calls, and more are all collected in separate channels and workgroups.
 You can set reminders to follow up on specific messages and connect to various workplace tools like Google Drive, Dropbox, and Teamwork.com.